 We visited Brussells in 2008.
 Friends who go there regularly are testing this scavenger hunt.

-Brussel was founded in 979 by Charles de Basse-Lotharingie.
-It therefore celebrated its millennium in 1979.
-However, there are megalithic and Roman remains which obviously predate that.
+Brussel was founded in 979 by Charles de Basse-Lotharingia.
+It, therefore, celebrated its millennium in 1979.
+However, there are megalithic and Roman remains that obviously predate that.